Hammerspoon/hammerspoon/extensions/doc/hsdocs/hsminweb/functions.md

 You can also change the status code if you choose -- the `responseCode` returned is what the server will send to the client.
 For example, some minimal web servers found in embedded systems will return a `500` error code for *all* errors -- typically `500` specifies an *Internal Server Error*, but to save space, embedded servers treat anything they can't handle equally; depending upon your web client, a specific error number may not be useful and if you need to mimic a simpler behavior, this fact allows you to conform to such a system's expectations (though it's probably beter in such a case to replace the default function, which is described in a later section).

 The `method`, `path`, and `headers` fields match the originating request sent by the web client.
-To aid in developing your own custom functions, the `headers` table is also assigned a `_` key, which will contain some internally generated information about the request, the server, and some support functions that might help in your function.
-This support table is described in more detail in it's own document, but a more complete example of your replacement error for `404` might look something like this:
+To aid in developing your own custom functions, the `headers` table is also assigned a `_` key, which will contain some internally generated information about the request and the server, and is described in more detail at the end of this document.
+A more complete example of a replacement error for `404` might look something like this:

 ~~~lua
 server._errorHandlers["404"] = function(method, path, headers)